-This seems obvious, but you would be surprised at how many people struggle with it.
-People struggle with answering this question because most people can try anything and until you try it you don’t know if you can do it.
+This seems obvious, but many people struggle with communicating what they do from a work perspective.
+Job seekers find it difficult to answer this question because most people can try anything and until you try it you don’t know if you can do it.
 Why?
 Jobs are different for every company.
-You can call the job the same thing and the goal may be the same too but how it gets done, who you work with and the tools you have all differ by employers.
+You can call the job the same thing and the goal may be the same too but how it gets done, who you work with and the tools you have all differ by Employers.

 - Music is my passion and I am interested in work that lets me ….

-- I am passionate about the environment and I’m interested in work that lets me….
+- I am passionate about the environment and in work that lets me….

-Help them understand why you can do it
+Help Employers understand why you can do it

 Even if you have no formal work experience, that doesn’t mean you can’t explain why you can do a job.
-Experience on a resume explains the work that other companies have let you do for them–not whether you were good at it.
-Work is about getting paid for your skills and attributes Don’t over complicate it.
+Experience on a resume explains the work that other companies have let you do for them, not whether you were good at it.
+You want to get paid for your skills and attributes, so don’t overcomplicate it.

 - I can learn new things quickly